BT takes on BSkyB sport to protect broadband business

 "We feel very good about where Sky Sports is and what we have got planned," Chief Executive Jeremy Darroch said last week.

-The BT service will go live at 1700 GMT on Thursday, with football action from a pre-season tournament involving Manchester City and European champions Bayern Munich.
+The BT service will go live at 1700 GMT on Thursday, with soccer action from a pre-season tournament involving Manchester City and European champions Bayern Munich.

 Two weeks later it will help launch the new Premier League season, the main attraction for many sports fans, with its rights to 38 live Premier League games per season at a cost of 246 million pounds a year.